10 December 2012

 21 July 2004

-Muslim and Orthodox communities have been repeatedly denied state registration, despite the Russian Orthodox Church Abroad winning a case against the government in the Moldovan Supreme Court.
+Muslim and Orthodox communities have been repeatedly denied state registration, despite the Russian Orthodox Church Outside Russia (ROCOR - which is not part of the Moscow Patriarchate) winning a case against the government in the Moldovan Supreme Court.
 Two of the communities have told Forum 18 News Service that they have now appealed to the European Court of Human Rights (ECtHR).
 The ECtHR fined Moldova in 2002 for denying the Romanian Orthodox Church registration, and the government subsequently registered the church.
 Unregistered religious communities can be fined, and they cannot hold a bank account, publish literature in their own name, or build a prominent place of worship.
 State officials have refused to tell the communities or Forum 18 why the registration applications have been repeatedly refused.

 5 May 2004